-Olga was directing the premier of Policarpa by Diana Burbano at F&M when the pandemic shut us down.
-Recent directorial projects include the reading of December by Marisela Treviño Orta at the Playwrights Center; the US premier of Como Agua para Chocolate at Gala Hispanic Theatre, and Tricks to Inherit, her translation/adaptation of Astucias por herder un sobrino a un tío by Fermín de Reygadas (1789) at UO.
-Most recent dramaturgy: The Home Planet by Theresa May, Tricks to Inherit, and Oye Oyá by Rebecca Martinez.
+Most recently directed Marisela Treviño Orta's eco-drama Somewhere at Middlebury.
+She was directing the premier of Policarpa by Diana Burbano at Franklin & Marshall College when the pandemic shut us down.
+Recent directorial projects include the Burning Patience for the Martha's Vineyard Playhouse, a reading of Flowers of Hawaii by Lee Cataluna at the Chautauqua Theatre Company; the US premier of Como Agua para Chocolate at Gala Hispanic Theatre, and Tricks to Inherit, her translation/adaptation of Astucias por herder un sobrino a un tío by Fermín de Reygadas (1789) at UO.
+Most recent dramaturgy: Through the Eyes of Holly Germaine by Y York, The Home Planet by Theresa May, and Oye Oyá by Rebecca Martinez.
 Her research centers on Latina/o/x theatre of the US.
 Publications include a critical introduction for Dreamscape by Rickerby Hinds in Encuentro: Latinx Performance for the New American Theater, and “(Afro)Latinx Theatre: Embodiment and Articulation,” published in Label Me Latina/o.
-A former member of the TCG Board of Directors, Olga currently serves on the Advisory Committee for the Latinx Theatre Commons, a collaborative initiative with HowlRound Theatre Commons.
-Among her commitments to the LTC, she is co-editor, with Irma Mayorga, of HowlRound's Ignited series, which reports on El Fuego, the initiative to seed the American theatre field with new works by Latinx playwrights.
+A former member of the TCG Board, Olga currently serves on the Advisory Committee for the Latinx Theatre Commons, a collaborative initiative with HowlRound Theatre Commons.
+Among her commitments to the LTC, she serves the Fornés Institute.
 AEA, SAG-AFTRA & SDC.